WalletScrutiny/WalletScrutinyCom/_android/io.ledn.app.md

 ## Verdict

-The app allows users to deposit, withdraw, save and loan against bitcoin.
+The app allows users to deposit, withdraw, save and borrow against bitcoin.
 It functions as a wallet with some features and some restrictions.
-The service is **custodial**, making the app, **not verifiable**.
+The service is **custodial**, making the app **not verifiable**.